 2) Owner Pays Broker’s Fee (OP)

-While many apartments do exist where there are no broker’s fees involved, calling these transactions “no fee” is generally misleading.
+While many apartments do exist where there are no broker’s commissions involved, calling these transactions “no fee” is generally misleading.
 Landlords do not generally offer incentives on high quality, well-priced apartments.
 This is because a “good deal” in Manhattan real estate will never last longer than a few days.
 Landlords are also not generally in the business of giving away money for free (in the form of thousands of dollars to a broker).
-To combat this, “Owner Pays” apartments will often be priced a few hundred dollars more than comparable “Fee” apartments in the area (OP can also stand for overpriced!).
+To combat this, “Owner Pays” apartments will often be priced a few hundred dollars more than comparable “Fee” apartments in similar criteria (OP can also stand for overpriced!).
 This allows landlords to recoup their upfront losses over the course of the lease.
-This also means that even though you are not paying a broker’s fee up front, the net cost for your apartment will often be the same at the end of the year, if not more.
-If you decide to stay in the apartment for longer than your initial lease term, you will end up paying for the amount of the initial broker’s fee each subsequent year.
+This also means that even though you are not paying a broker’s commission at lease signing, the net cost for your apartment will often be the same at the end of the year, if not more.
+If you decide to stay in the apartment for longer than your initial lease term, you will end up paying for the amount of the initial broker’s commission each subsequent year.

-“OP” apartments are a good option if you have limited funds upfront to secure an apartment that carries a broker’s fee.
-However, if you can swing a broker’s fee, it will make your apartment search much easier and expand your options significantly.
-Even in the winter season when the market is at it’s slowest, only around 10% of available apartments will ever carry an “OP”.
+“OP” apartments are a good option if you have limited funds upfront to secure an apartment that requires you to pay a broker’s commission.
+However, if you can swing the up front cost, it will make your apartment search much easier and expand your options significantly (and generally save you money in the long term).
+Even in the winter season when the market is at it’s slowest, only around 25% of available apartments will ever carry an “OP”.
 This limits your search significantly, especially if you are looking to secure a quality and competitively priced apartment.

 Here’s a great article written by NakedApartments.com explaining these concepts further: